ch010060/DLsite_Renamer/README.md

 E.g, VJ009178 英雄伝説 零の軌跡

-**User defined template**: Please modify the "config.json" to custom your "type" and "to" replace rule, or use default template
+**User defined template**: Please modify the "config.json" to customize your "type" and "to" replace rules, or use default template

-The work code prefix meaning:
+The prefix code meaning of DLsite works:
 RJxxxxxx => ASMR/Music
 BJxxxxxx => Doujin/Comic
 VJxxxxxx => Game